dagl200/unleash/website/docs/topics/feature-flag-migration/feature-flag-migration-best-practices.md

 This part is key to understanding how Unleash needs to be implemented.
 This plays a part in resource planning for both personnel and infrastructure cost allocation.
 For instance

--   What languages and frameworks are our front end and backend using?
+-   What languages and frameworks are our frontend and backend using?
 -   Where are our applications hosted?
 -   Where are end users of the application based geographically?